spaceisgreat99/euchre-simulator-2/README.md

 ## Additional Info:

 Gameplay follows a rule-based implementation which I made based on rules I use while playing.
 I believe it almost always plays the correct card, but it certainly is not a perfect simulator.
-One way the program mitigates this is by simulating with different random hands each time.
+One way the program mitigates this is by simulating with many different random hands.

 ## Future Plans:

-- Add calculations for going alone
 - Add a 'no trump' option
 - Improve rule-based gameplay implementation